fegaras/DIQL/README.md

 DIQL (the Data-Intensive Query Language) is a query language for DISC (Data-Intensive Scalable Computing) systems, that is deeply embedded in Scala.
 The DIQL compiler optimizes DIQL queries and translates them to Java byte code at compile-time.
+The code can run on multiple DISC platforms, currently on Apache Spark and Apache Flink.
-Unlike other query languages for DISC systems, DIQL can uniformly work on any collection that conforms to the Scala classes RDD or Traversable, thus allowing one to query both distributed and in-memory collections using the same
+Unlike other query
+languages for DISC systems, DIQL can uniformly work on any collection that conforms to the Scala classes RDD or Traversable, thus allowing one to query both distributed and in-memory collections using the same